-Do not withhold basal insulin of people with T1DM, as this can result in diabetic ketoacidosis.
+Do not withhold basal insulin from people with T1DM, as this can result in diabetic ketoacidosis.
 Liaise with GP, NP or diabetes service for sick day advice.

-Type 2 DM Hawke's Bay District Health Board 2017; New Zealand Society for the Study of Diabetes 2022b
+T2DM (Health Hawke's Bay 2023; New Zealand Society for the Study of Diabetes 2022b)

-Acute illness (colds, infection, diarrhoea, vomiting) usually causes hyperglycaemia but reduced oral intake may lead to hypoglycaemia.
+Acute illness (colds, infection, diarrhoea, vomiting) usually causes hyperglycaemia, but reduced oral intake may lead to hypoglycaemia.